 Tip 24: If You’re Buying a Condo, Start Looking Now

 Condos are another acceptable property type for your VA benefits.
 The only potential wrinkle is that the condo development needs to be on the VA’s list of approved condominiums.
 Thousands already are, but it’s possible the one you’ve fallen in love with isn’t yet.
 It’s possible to get condo developments added to the VA’s list, but that process can take time because the department needs to review condo documents and other information.
 So if you’re interested in purchasing a condo keep this in the back of your mind, especially if you’ve got a tight timetable for purchasing.

 Tip 25: Save Several Months of Reserves For a Multi-Unit Property

 Qualified VA borrowers can purchase up to a four-unit property provided they live in one of those four as their primary residence.
-But in some cases you may need several months of reserves in the bank when purchasing these types of properties.
+But in some cases, you may need several months of reserves in the bank when purchasing these types of properties.
 Reserves are basically extra cash on hand equivalent to the cost of your total monthly mortgage payment including taxes and insurance.
 So if the mortgage payment is $1,500 per month and a lender wants you to have at least three months of reserves, you would need $4,500 on hand as a safety net.

 Tip 26: Community Property States Can Be Tricky

 There are nine community property states where lenders can check your spouse’s credit score even if he or she isn’t going to be obligated on the loan.
-Some lenders won’t actually require a non-purchasing spouse to meet their credit score requirement.
+Some lenders won’t actually require a non-purchasing spouse to meet their credit score requirements.
 But they likely will count that spouse’s debts in the borrower’s overall debt-to-income and residual income calculations.
 Non-purchasing spouses may be able to offset their debt by providing documentation about their income.